ThinkingLogic/kotlin-builder-annotation/README.md

 ```
 That's it!
 Client code can now use a builder to construct instances of your class.

-Unlike Lombok there's no bytecode manipulation, so we don't have a `MyDataClass.builder()` static method.
+Unlike Lombok there's no bytecode manipulation, so we don't expose a `MyDataClass.builder()` static method.
-Instead we create a `new MyDataClassBuilder()`:
+Instead clients create a `new MyDataClassBuilder()`, for instance:

 ```java
 public class MyDataFactory {